gaultier/blog/advent_of_code_5.md

 ```

 So we need to treat the case of the empty list (both for the first and the
-second argument) explicitely.
+second argument) explicitly.
 We could do that by using lots of `if`, but it is
 more readable and concise to use pattern matching.

 ### A small detour: pattern matching

-Scheme has a minimalistic core, so we do not get pattern matching out of
+Scheme has a minimalist core, so we do not get pattern matching out of
 the box, but we can easily add it with the package `matchable`.
 Let's install
 it in the terminal: